Esser50K/Unity-Wiimote/README.md

         - *Wii U Pro Controller*: All Buttons and Joysticks - The Wii U Pro Controller acts as a Wii Remote with a custom extension controller, so it is compatible with this API.
         - *Guitar Hero Guitar Controller*: All buttons, both strum directions, whammy, slider (touchbar), and analog stick
         - *Wii balance Board*: 4 different pressure values, with calibration mode (currently only relative)
-        - *PassthroughMode*: pass through the values of nunchucks and classic controllers while also passing through the motionplus data (tsted and works with: "-x0" remotes )
+        - *PassthroughMode*: pass through the values of nunchucks and classic controllers while also passing through the motionplus data (tested and works with: "-x0" remotes )
         - More extension controllers coming soon!
 Raw data also available for custom extension controllers.
     - Controlling the remote's 4 LEDs
     - Status reporting (battery level, player LED state, etc.)